Azure/iotedge-lorawan-starterkit/README.md

 - No Class B and C
 - No ADR
 - No Mac commands
-- Tested only for EU frequency
+- Tested only for EU868 and US915 frequency
 - Max 51 bytes downstream payload, longer will be cut.
 It supports multiple messages with the fpending flag
 - IoT Edge must have internet connectivity, it can work for limited time offline if the device has previously transmitted an upstream message.
 - The [network server Azure IoT Edge module](/LoRaEngine/modules/LoRaWanNetworkSrvModule) and the [Facade function](/LoRaEngine/LoraKeysManagerFacade) have an API dependency on each other. its generally recommended for the deployments on the same source level.